Fair use policies are fairly common, but what does fair internet usage actually mean to you and your browsing and downloading habits?

 You may have noticed that even though your internet service provider (ISP) offers 'unlimited' downloads, this is generally subject to a 'fair usage policy'.
 But what is fair use exactly?

 Despite the fact that a fair usage limit on something labelled 'unlimited' is entirely antithetical, there are performance reasons behind providers' policies which may impact your internet usage.

 Fair use and contention ratios

-Customers share internet connections - the number of people sharing a connection is called the "contention ratio" - and can be up to 50 people per line.
+Customers share internet connections.
+The number of people sharing a connection is called the 'contention ratio', and it can be up to 50 people per line.
 So if one user is constantly downloading, it will slow the connection for the other users who are on at the same time.

 This is frustrating for a lot of people who have specifically bought high-speed packages because of their usage patterns.
 This kind of advertising is aimed at a heavy user and encourages people to get super speeds and unlimited allowances.

-Heavy or excessive users are generally those who use Peer-to-Peer (P2P) or file sharing software.
-They are usually people who upload and download large files, such as movies and music, to their computer on a daily basis.
+Heavy or excessive users are generally those who use peer-to-peer (P2P) or file-sharing software.
+They are usually people who upload and download large files, such as movies and music, on a daily basis.
 These users take up excessive bandwidth, slowing the connection down for everyone else.

-Compare our best heavy-use broadband packages at uSwitch now.
+If this sounds like you, compare our best heavy-use broadband packages now.

 What is fair?

-Day to day surfing, checking emails and occasional downloading will not get you into trouble with your ISP.
-However, downloading a 1-3GB movie every day is almost certain to.
-The key is to keep an eye on the amount that you are downloading.
-Then if you're classed as a heavy or excessive user, restructure your internet usage pattern so that you are not uploading or downloading at peak times.
+The key is to keep an eye on the amount you're downloading.
+Then, if you're classed as a heavy or excessive user, restructure your internet usage pattern so that you are not uploading or downloading at peak times.